khushi03112000/ultimate-linux-guide/03-user-management/README.md

 ```bash
 adduser username
 ```
 This is an interactive command that asks for a password and additional details.
+Creates home directory as well for the user.
+Good command

 ## Managing User Passwords
 To set or change a user’s password: